A practical, grounded approach

 Each session is practical, conversational, and grounded in real organisational conditions.

-These are normal patterns when organisations are operating under sustained pressure.
+These are common patterns in teams working under pressure.